 11 am Protein shake after training.

 6 pm Spaghetti bolognese with greens.
-The hardest thing is to get enough carbs in my diet.

 Source: Telegraph

 6.15 am Wake up.
-Quick shower and stretch.
+Shower and stretch.

 6.30 am Breakfast.
 Water, a pint of skimmed milk on Shredded Wheat Bitesize, berries, and a banana.